AmblesideOnline Year 7 Booklist

 If you prefer, A Walk through the Heavens: A Guide to Stars and Constellations by Milton Heifetz may be used. ($amzn) (K) (Back)

 85. Great Astronomers is spread across Years 7-10.
 This year: Term 1: Introduction, Ptolomy.
 Term 2: Copernicus.
 Term 3: Brahe.
 A paraphrase is here.
+Relying on paraphrases will prevent your child from developing the mental muscles needed to comprehend older books.
+But sometimes a paraphrase is needed.
+If a child is completely lost, then nothing in their brain is firing up, so there are times (and specific children) where it can make the difference between giving up on a book, or using a paraphrase so the ideas at least get through.
+Read more about this in Wendi Capehart's blog post Imagination and the Mind's Eye.
 Or, there are briefer biographies online at MacTutor History of mathematics archives at the University of St Andrews, Scotland.
 They can be searched alphabetically.
 (Back)

 88. How to Read a Book may be saved for a later year.
 Be sure to get the revised edition, and read only Part 1 this year (this book continues into Year 10).
 This breaks down to five chapters for the year, seven weeks to get through each chapter.
 This is slow, but this material is weighty and should give much material for reflection and discussion.
 Note: The revised version was written by both Mortimer J. Adler And Charles Van Doren.
 If Van Doren is not a co-writer, it's the older book.
 It was revised in 1972, but later books may not be called "revised."
 The version to use has five chapters in part 1; 7 chapters in part 2; 7 chapters in part 3; and two chapters in part 4.
 The unrevised edition may have fewer parts.
 (Back)